I dedicate this page to my grandchildren’s grandchildren.

 Remember, I Remember Momma?
 A great show.

-Currently there are 740,000 memoirs on the web.
+There are over one million memoirs on the web.
 And your not one of them?
 Shame on you.